Sen. Mitch McConnell won't seek reelection in 2026, ending long tenure as Republican power broker

-LOUISVILLE, Ky. — (AP) — Republican Sen. Mitch McConnell is announcing on Thursday that he won't seek reelection next year, ending a decadeslong tenure as a power broker who championed conservative causes but ultimately ceded ground to the fierce GOP populism of President Donald Trump.
+WASHINGTON (AP) — Republican Sen. Mitch McConnell announced on Thursday that he won’t seek reelection next year, ending a decadeslong tenure as a power broker who championed conservative causes but ultimately ceded ground to the fierce GOP populism of President Donald Trump.

 McConnell, the longest-serving Senate party leader in U.S. history, chose his 83rd birthday to share his decision not to run for another term in Kentucky and to retire when his current term ends.
-He informed The Associated Press of his decision before he was set to address colleagues in a speech on the Senate floor.
+He informed The Associated Press of his decision before he addressed colleagues in a speech on the Senate floor.

+“Seven times, my fellow Kentuckians have sent me to the Senate,” McConnell said, as aides lined the back chamber and several senators listened from seats.
+“Every day in between I’ve been humbled by the trust they’ve placed in me to do their business here.
+Representing our commonwealth has been the honor of a lifetime.
+I will not seek this honor an eighth time.
+My current term in the Senate will be my last.”

 His announcement begins the epilogue of a storied career as a master strategist, one in which he helped forge a conservative Supreme Court and steered the Senate through tax cuts, presidential impeachment trials and fierce political fights.